- Products and Services

 Sports Medicine and Exercise Science in Video: Volume II

-Purchasers of this collection receive 750 hours of the latest, most topical content as well as future updates until the end of 2017.
-When complete, seventy percent of the coverage will be post-2012.
+Customers who acquire the second volume receive 750 hours of the latest, most topical content as well as future updates until the end of 2017.
+When complete, about seventy percent of the coverage will be post-2010.
 In addition to updating the topical coverage of Volume I, this volume addresses new developments in the field such as:

 - Sports-related brain trauma: E.g. Demystifying Difficult Brain and Spine Injuries, Marci Goolsby, MD, Hospital for Special Surgery, et al., 120 min.
 (2014).